Shielded Diffusion: Generating Novel and Diverse Images using Sparse Repellency: Experiments

 \subsection{Qualitative Example of SPELL Interventions}

-\Cref{fig:iterative} shows 16 images generated iteratively using SD3 with and without SPELL interventions.
+This section shows what SPELL's correction terms change in practice. \Cref{fig:iterative} shows 14 images in 1024x1024 resolution, generated iteratively using SD3 with and without SPELL interventions.
 Images are generated one by one $(B=1)$, and when generating the $i+1$-th image, SPELL repels from the reference set of all images $1$ to $i$ it has generated thus-far.
 Images are highlighted in orange if SPELL enforced changes during their generation trajectory.
 When SPELL does not intervene, the SD3 + SPELL image (bottom row) coincides with the SD3 output (top row), since we use the same seeds.
-For images 1 to 3, SPELL did not intervene as it did not detect similarities when generating the 2nd image when compared to the 1st, nor when generating the 3rd w.r.t.
-1st and 2nd.
-On the contrary, the 4th image was expected to come out too close to the 3rd at some time during generation, triggering SPELL interventions that altered ultimately the ball color, dog, and background.
+For images 1 and 2, SPELL did not intervene as it detected that the 2nd trajectory was heading to an image that was novel enough from the 1st.
+The 3rd image was expected to come out too close to the 2nd at some time during generation, triggering SPELL to alter the background, ball color, and details on the dog.
 As more images are added to the reference set, SPELL intervenes more often.
-For example, image 14 is headed towards an image of a dog on a grassy ground with trees in the background, which is too similar to multiple previous images.
-Hence, SPELL intervenes and leads the diffusion trajectory to an entirely new mode, with both a new dog race and a previously unseen tartan surface.
-A similarly strong intervention happens in image 15.
-Still, SPELL's sparsity means that it does not always intervene, even when there are already many shielded images.
-For example, image 16 is novel enough to remain unchanged.
+For example, image 13 is guided away from an image of a dog on a grassy ground with trees in the background, which images 2, 3, 5, and 11 already show, and explores an entirely novel mode, with both a new dog race and a previously unseen surface.
+A similarly strong intervention happens in image 14.
+SPELL's sparsity means that it it not always applied, even when there are already many shielded images.
+This is the case for image 8, which is novel enough to remain unchanged.
+Note that none of the images has visual artifacts due to SPELL's early and sparse interventions. \cref{app:examples,sec:examples_appendix} present hundreds of images generated with SPELL on further models, affirming this finding.